 EDA tools will report the state of the D_receive port for true differential *-AMS [External Model]s according to the AMS code written by the model author; the use of [Diff Pin] does not affect the reporting of D_receive in this case.
 EDA tools are free to additionally report the state of the I/O pads according to the [Diff Pin] vdiff subparameter.

-For SPICE, Verilog-A(MS) or VHDL-A(MS) and *-AMS true differential [External Model]s, the EDA tool must not override or change the model author’s connection of the D_receive port.
+For SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) and *-AMS true differential [External Model]s, the EDA tool must not override or change the model author’s connection of the D_receive port.

 Four additional Model_type arguments are available under the [Model] keyword.
 One of these must be used when an [External Model] describes a true differential model: